yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-interval/interval-limits.md

 ---
-title: Upper and lower limits for interval values [YSQL]
+title: Interval value limits [YSQL]
-headerTitle: Understanding and discovering the upper and lower limits for interval values
+headerTitle: Interval value limits
-linkTitle: interval value limits
+linkTitle: Interval value limits
-description: Explains how the Upper and lower limits for interval values must be understood and specified in terms of the three fields of the internal representation.
+description: Explains how the upper and lower limits for interval values must be understood and specified in terms of the three fields of the internal representation.
 [YSQL]
 menu:
   stable:
     identifier: interval-limits